Skip to main content

 Subaccount

 Subaccounts can help their owner manage risk and positions.
-Users can open orders with isolated positions via Subaccount, and can also let others trade for you by setting them as authorized operators.
+Users can open orders with isolated positions via Subaccount and let others trade for you by setting them as authorized operators.

 Execute for subaccount

-Users can flexibly call different methods of various contracts through the execute function, which adds extensibility to the Subaccount.
-Since only the account that created the Subaccount can trigger the calls, there is no need to worry about ownership issues.
-Users can effortlessly deposit or withdraw assets to and from the JOJODealer and open positions by using the execute method.
+The Subaccount allows users to call different methods of various contracts through its execute function, which adds extensibility.
+As only the account that created the Subaccount can trigger the calls, there are no ownership issues to worry about.
+Users can quickly deposit or withdraw assets to and from the JOJODealer and open positions using the execute method.

 if (!success) {